LoopringSecondary/loopring.io.website/public/markdown/risks_en.md

-# Risk Disclosure
+# RISK DISCLOSURE

-Loopring applications, including but not limited to Loopring Smart Wallet ("Wallet") and Loopring Exchange ("Exchange"), provide cutting-edge technologies and services related to blockchain, Ethereum smart contracts, and zero-knowledge proofs.
-Everything we build and offer users is designed to be 100% non-custodial, putting users in complete control of their funds at all times.
-Nonetheless, there are many known risks. **You must understand and accept these risks, otherwise, please consider stopping to use the Loopring app immediately.**
+Loopring Applications (“**Application**” or “**App**”), including but not limited to Loopring Smart Wallets (“**Wallets**”) and Loopring Exchanges (“**Exchanges**”) provide services (“**Services**”) using the cutting-edge technology such as blockchain, smart contracts and zero-knowledge proofs, which involve some risks (“**Risks**”) as described below.
+Using our sServices means that you understand and accept these Risks.
+Otherwise, please immediately stop using the Loopring App.

-## Wallet Related Risks
-### 1. Insufficient guardians
+## 1. WALLET RELATED RISK

+1.1. **Insufficient Guardians**

-If your wallet does not have three or more guardians, your wallet may become unrecoverable because the guardians are unavailable; or you may lose the assets in your wallet due to the actions of individual guardians.
-See [here](https://github.com/Loopring/loopring.io.website/blob/main/public/markdown/walletdesign_en.md) for more information on guardians, and wallet smart contract design.
+Loopring Wallet requires you to set up three or more guardians for your Wallet.
+If your Wallet does not have three or more guardians, your Wallet may become unrecoverable because the guardians are unavailable, or you may lose the tokens in the Wallet due to the actions of individual guardians.

-### 2. Official guardian
+1.2. **Official Guardian**

-After your wallet is created, we will add Loopring's official guardian service to your wallet by default.
-As a centralized service, Loopring's official guardian may be attacked and controlled by hackers.
-You can remove Loopring's official guardian service after you add more of your own, or keep it as one of your many.
+After your Wallet is created, we will add Loopring Official Guardian service to your Wallet by default.
+As a centralized service, Loopring Official Guardian may be attacked and controlled by hackers.

-### 3. Super administrator
+1.3. **Super Administrator**

-The Loopring Smart Wallet contract has a 'super administrator' who cannot change wallet states or touch tokens in a user's mobile wallet without user authorization.
-However, the super administrator has the right to do the following operations: (1) Modify the global whitelist.
-There is no daily limit for transfers to addresses in the whitelist.
-(2) New functional modules optional for registered users.
-(3) Change the mapping relationship between ENS and address.
-This operation will cause the assets transferred to the same ENS to actually be transferred to different addresses. **Therefore, you need to verify the receiving address when transferring funds through ENS.**
+The Loopring Smart Wallet contract has a super administrator who cannot change any Wallet status or transfer the tokens in the Wallet without user authorization.
+However, the super administrator has the right to do the following operations:

+- (1) Modify the global whitelist so that there is no daily limit for transfers to any address in the whitelist;
+- (2) Register new functional modules optional for the users;
+- (3) Change the mapping relationship between ENS and address.
+This operation will cause the assets transferred to the same ENS to actually be transferred to different addresses.
+Therefore, you need to verify the receiving address when transferring funds through ENS.

-### 4. Untimely safety operations
+1.4. **Operation Not In Time**

-In certain instances, the security of your wallet depends on your timely implementation of specific operations, including but not limited to (1) you shall add three or more guardians as soon as possible after the wallet is created and ensure the security of the guardian's own wallet and the availability of the guardian; (2) After the loss of your mobile device, you shall lock the wallet with the guardian within 24 hours; (3) After the wallet is stolen, you shall contact your guardians within 72 hours to complete the wallet recovery.
+The security of your Wallet depends on your timely implementation of specific operations, including but not limited to:

+- (1) You should add at least **3 guardians** as soon as possible after the Wallet is created and ensure the security of the guardian's own wallet and the availability of the guardian;
-## Transaction Related Risks
+- (2) After the device is lost, you must lock the Wallet with the guardian within **24 hours**;
+- (3) After the Wallet is stolen, you must contact the guardian within **72 hours** to complete the Wallet recovery.

+## 2. TRANSACTION RELATED RISKS

-The following risks only affect the security of your assets in Loopring's layer-2 account.
+The following Risks only affect the security of your assets in Loopring's second-tier account.

-### 1. The circuit code is not audited
-Our auditor, Least Authority, has completed the code audit of the 3.6 contract part of the Loopring protocol, but the audit of the circuit part of the agreement has not yet been completed.
-We will update the audit situation.
-During this period, users can see and understand the open source circuit code by themselves to determine risks, or believe that Loopring will not do evil.
+2.1. **Circuit Trust Setup Incompleted**

-### 2. We have not yet completed a trusted setup
+Loopring has not yet completed the trusted setup of the circuit with sufficient participants.
+We expect to invite more participants later.
-Loopring has not yet started the trusted setup of the ZK circuits for v3.6, so you must, for now, believe that Loopring will not do evil.
-We expect to complete a large, externally-participated trusted setup ceremony in January 2021.
-For what this means, see [here](https://medium.com/loopring-protocol/loopring-starts-zksnark-trusted-setup-multi-party-computation-ceremony-6582874f7a5b) for info about our trusted setup from Loopring v3.1, which took place 1 year ago.

-### 3. Super administrator permissions
+2.2. **Super Administrator Rights**

 Loopring Exchange is still in the testing stage.
-In order to fix potential problems rapidly, we have the super administrator authority of the exchange contract.
-With this permission, Loopring can change the verification data used for contract deployment and zero-knowledge proofs.
-We expect to adopt multi-signature and time locks to manage and restrict super administrator powers in January 2021.
+In order to fix online problems in time, we have super administrator rights for exchange contracts.
+With this permission, Loopring can change the verification data used for contract deployment and zero-knowledge proof.
+We have adopted 4/6 multi-signature to manage the super administrator rights, and in the future, we will add a time lock function to further ensure the transparency of the operation.

-### 4. Transaction rollback
+2.3. **Transaction Rollback**

-Transaction rollback is a common risk point of all or many layer-2 scaling solutions.
-That is, the execution of transactions on layer-2, while 'apparently immediate' from a user's point of view given the return of the back-end interface call, does not have the finality of the underlying layer-1 network (Ethereum).
-Only when we submit our zkRollup blocks with the corresponding cryptographic proofs to Ethereum (can be minutes, or hours), does layer-2 inherit the same finality as Ethereum.
+Transaction rollback is a common risk for all two-layer expansion plans, that is, the return result of back-end interface calls does not have the finality of the basic token network.

-### 5. Untimely withdrawals
+2.4. **Untimely Withdrawal**
-It should be known that situations pertaining to the underlying blockchain (Ethereum) is also a risk point shared by all layer-2 scaling constructions.
-Although we support fast withdrawals in version 3.6 of the Loopring Protocol, and the experience is consistent with that of a centralized exchange, there are still situations where it is impossible to withdraw to mainnet quickly (if the network is extremely congested, or having difficulty reaching consensus).
-In the worst case, the withdrawal time will be in hours.
-Users (especially low-latency traders) who arbitrage between different platforms and need to withdraw frequently should weigh and accept this risk.
+Untimely deposit of the basic token network is also a Risk shared by all the second-tier expansion plans.
+Although we support fast withdrawal in the new version of the Loopring Protocol, which has the experience consistent with that of a centralized exchange, there are still many situations where it is impossible to withdraw quickly.
+In the worst case, the withdrawal time will be measured in hours.
+Users who arbitrage between different platforms need to withdraw frequently.
+These users need to evaluate and accept the Risk.

-## Other Risks
+## 3. OTHER RISKS

-In addition to the risks stated above, there are other known and unknown risks associated with the use of the Loopring protocol and applications.
-If you have any questions, comments, or suggestions, please contact us via email: wallet@loopring.org.
+In addition to the Risks described above, there are other known and unknown Risks associated with the use of the Loopring Applications.
+If you have any questions, comments, or suggestions, please contact us via email: [wallet@loopring.io](mailto:wallet@loopring.io).

+---

+Last Updated: January 16, 2021.